 Legacy Code 101939

 Coordinator Wendy Chandler Opens in new window

-Description In 2023, this unit replaced by 102833 - Screen Media: Capstone Development.
+Description In 2023, this subject replaced by 102833 - Screen Media: Capstone Development.
 Video is now delivered across multiple platforms and spaces, both online and offline via mobile networks; through festivals, public spaces and galleries and across social network sites.
 At the same time video productions are increasingly designed to be Transmedia where different platforms are strategically used to extend and add new layers to stories while deepening audience interaction and engagement.
 Students will learn about 360 degree storytelling as strategic communications.
 Students will develop a professional transmedia project proposal for a service, product or system that works across multiple platforms, engaging with audiences through social network sites.
 Students will explore how content can be meaningfully embedded and linked across multiple platforms to engage target audiences.

 School Humanities & Comm Arts